Exploring the 'pactree' Command (with examples)

 Explanation:

-• package: The name of the package for which we want to find dependent packages.
+• package: Insert the name of the package you want to check dependencies for.

 Example output: